 Mail flow rules in Exchange Server

 You can use mail flow rules (also known as transport rules) to identify and take action on messages that flow through the transport pipeline in your Exchange 2016 and Exchange 2019 organization.
-Transport rules are similar to the Inbox rules that are available in Outlook and Outlook on the web (formerly known as Outlook Web App).
-The main difference is transport rules take action on messages while they're in transit, and not after the message is delivered to the mailbox.
-Transport rules contain a richer set of conditions, exceptions, and actions, which provides you with the flexibility to implement many types of messaging policies.
+Mail flow rules are similar to the Inbox rules that are available in Outlook and Outlook on the web (formerly known as Outlook Web App).
+The main difference is mail flow rules take action on messages while they're in transit, and not after the message is delivered to the mailbox.
+Mail flow rules contain a richer set of conditions, exceptions, and actions, which provides you with the flexibility to implement many types of messaging policies.

 You can use the Exchange admin center (EAC) or the Exchange Management Shell to manage mail flow rules.
-For instructions on how to manage transport rules, see Procedures for mail flow rules in Exchange Server.
+For instructions on how to manage mail flow rules, see Procedures for mail flow rules in Exchange Server.

 For steps to implement specific messaging policies, see the following topics: